Overview

 “‘The public…will not decide wrong, unless it decides too hastily’: Revisiting Thomas Paine’s idealistic vision of deliberative democracy in the age of Presidential Twitter”

-• Seth Cotlar, Professor of History, Willamette University, and author of Tom Paine’s America: The Rise and Fall of Trans-Atlantic Radicalism in the Early Republic
+- Seth Cotlar, Professor of History, Willamette University, and author of Tom Paine’s America: The Rise and Fall of Trans-Atlantic Radicalism in the Early Republic

 A Few Notes of Thanks

 This conference was made possible thanks to the support of the Robert David Lion Gardiner Foundation and the James Hervey Johnson Charitable Educational Trust.
-The ITPS and Iona College are extremely grateful for their generosity.
+The ITPS and Iona University are extremely grateful for their generosity.
 We are also indebted to the generosity of Sid Lapidus, both for the sharing of his time and of items from his wonderful collection.
 The ITPS would also like to thank the Provost’s Office, especially Michelle Littleton for her boundless help in putting the events together, as well as Joanne Steele, Blake Kinney, Antonio Scaccia and Peter Tascio, our incomparable web specialist, Frank Onderdonk, Doug McLeer, Urszula Pawlikowski, Jason Kattenhorn, Bill White, and the Iona IT, Libraries, Facilities, Security, and Food Services Team who did so much to bring the conference together.
 Assistant Director of Libraries Natalka Sawchuk was tremendous in her support.
 We also deeply appreciate the Iona College students, faculty, staff, Provost, and President who took the time to attend “Revolutionary Texts in A Digital Age” as well as all of the wonderful speakers.

 – The Conference Organizing Committee (Smiljana Petrovic, Lubomir Ivanov, Ivy Stabell, Joshua Klein, Scott Cleary, Barry Goldberg, Michael Crowder, Tricia Mulligan, Gary Berton, and Nora Slonimsky)